-Application Note: Leakage may occur through emanations, variations in power consumption, I/O characteristics, clock frequency, or by changes in processing time requirements.
-This leakage may be interpreted as a covert channel transmission, but is more closely related to measurement of operating parameters which may be derived either from measurements of the contactless interface (emanation) or direct measurements (by contact to the chip still available even for a contactless chip) and can then be related to the specific operation being performed.
-Examples are Differential Electromagnetic Analysis from a genuine travel document and copy them on another functionally appropriate chip to imitate this genuine travel document.
-This violates the authenticity of the travel document being used for authentication of a travel document presenter as the travel document holder.

-(DEMA) and Differential Power Analysis (DPA).
+interpreted as a covert channel transmission, but is more closely related to measurement of operating parameters which may be derived either from measurements of the contactless interface (emanation) or direct measurements (by contact to the chip still available even for a contactless chip) and can then be related to the specific operation being performed.
+Examples are Differential Electromagnetic Analysis (DEMA) and Differential Power Analysis (DPA).
 Moreover the attacker may try actively to enforce information leakage by fault injection (e.g. Differential Fault Analysis).